5505 0

 The effect of an antagonist depends only on its dose.

-Losartan is a competitive antagonist for angiotensin AT 1 receptors, it disrupts the interaction of angiotensin II with receptors and helps to lower blood pressure.
-The effect of losartan can be overcome if a high dose of angiotensin II is administered.
-Valsartan is a non-competitive antagonist for the same AT 1 receptors.
-Its action cannot be overcome even with the introduction of high doses of angiotensin II.
+Losartan is a competitive antagonist for angiotensin AT 1 receptors; it disrupts the interaction of angiotensin II with receptors and helps lower blood pressure.
+The effect of losartan can be overcome by administering a high dose of angiotensin II.
+Valsartan is a non-competitive antagonist for these same AT 1 receptors.
+Its effect cannot be overcome even with the administration of high doses of angiotensin II.

 Of interest is the interaction that takes place between full and partial receptor agonists.
-If the concentration of a full agonist exceeds the level of a partial agonist, then a maximum response is observed in the tissue.
-If the level of the partial agonist begins to rise, it displaces the full agonist from its binding to the receptor, and the tissue response begins to decrease from the maximum for the full agonist to the maximum for the partial agonist (i.e., the level at which it will occupy all the receptors).
+If the concentration of the full agonist exceeds the level of the partial agonist, then a maximum response is observed in the tissue.
+If the level of a partial agonist begins to increase, it displaces the full agonist from binding to the receptor and the tissue response begins to decrease from the maximum for the full agonist to the maximum for the partial agonist (i.e., the level at which it occupies all receptors).

-3) physiological (indirect) antagonism- antagonism associated with the influence of 2 medicinal substances on various receptors (targets) in tissues, which leads to a mutual weakening of their effect.
+3) physiological (indirect) antagonism– antagonism associated with the influence of 2 drugs on various receptors (targets) in tissues, which leads to a mutual weakening of their effect.
 For example, physiological antagonism is observed between insulin and adrenaline.
-Insulin activates insulin receptors, which increases the transport of glucose into the cell and lowers the level of glycemia.
-Adrenaline activates  2 -adrenergic receptors of the liver and skeletal muscles and stimulates the breakdown of glycogen, which ultimately leads to an increase in glucose levels.
-This type of antagonism is often used in the emergency care of patients with an insulin overdose that has led to hypoglycemic coma.
+Insulin activates insulin receptors, as a result of which the transport of glucose into the cell increases and the glycemic level decreases.
+Adrenaline activates  2 -adrenergic receptors in the liver and skeletal muscles and stimulates the breakdown of glycogen, which ultimately leads to an increase in glucose levels.
+This type of antagonism is often used in emergency care of patients with an insulin overdose that has led to hypoglycemic coma.

 "